 Drive to Central Sri Lanka today for a trek from Knuckles Range to Deanston Park.
 This trip will take you via Corbet's Gap, showcasing the distinct eco-systems of the country in a single location, with endemic species of birds and animals across several strata.
 The five peaks here resemble a closed fist, hence the name Knuckles Range.
-After today's trek, you'll be driven to Heritance Kandalama Hotel, literally covered in greenery and offering far-reaching views over national parkland and Kandalama reservoir.
+After today's trek, you'll be driven to Sigiriya for the evening.

-In the morning, you'll drive to Lion Rock, Sigiriya Rock Fortress.
+In the morning, you'll drive to the nearby Lion Rock, Sigiriya Rock Fortress.
 This historic site once housed a palace on its peak and still retains ancient frescoes and water gardens.
 A staircase guarded by the Lion Gate climbs the 650-foot rise to the top, where you can explore its 5th-century ruins and enjoy 360-degree views of the surrounding wilderness.
-In the afternoon, you'll trek for a few hours through the forests around the Heritance Kandalama, before heading back to the hotel for the night.
+In the afternoon, you'll trek for a few hours through the forests before heading back to the hotel for the night.

 Drive to the coastal town of Negombo today and enjoy a boat trip into the wetlands of Muthurajawela.
 This area is rich with wildlife, including a wide range of water bird species, water monitors, crocodiles and pythons.
-In Negombo, you can spend the evening trying out restaurants and bars or just relax at your beachside resort – we recommend the Jetwing Beach Hotel, a modern property with a pool, luxurious spa and direct beach access.
+In Negombo, you can spend the evening trying out restaurants and bars or just relax at your beachside resort.